hackers-collective/NotesProject/README.md

 ### Web Technologies / Development / JavaScript

-- This is an example
-- This is an example

 ### Operating Systems / Linux / Red Hat

 - Configuring Cockpit Web Interface

 ### Programming Languages / Python

-- Recipie xYZ